 When it comes to working with influencers on Snapchat, brands are doing it, but not as much as they do on other platforms.
 According to Linqia, only 22% of marketers say that Snapchat is the most important platform for their influencer marketing campaigns.

 What this means for brands is that Snapchat is less saturated than other social media channels, so it’ll be easier for them to stand out.
 They could take advantage of something their competitors are missing, and leverage influencer marketing on Snapchat.

-As you can see from the stats highlighted above, Snapchat has undergone a lot of growth over the years.
-In spite of a slight drop in user count in 2018, the platform has picked up in terms of revenue generation.
-And if they continue to adapt to the needs to their users, we should expect to see continued growth for the platform.
+As you can see from the stats highlighted above, Snapchat has undergone considerable growth over the years.
+It is still beloved by the young.
+Despite competition from both Instagram and TikTok, it remains the social platform of choice for Generation Z. It has seen notable growth since COVID19 arrived, particularly in the United States and Europe.
+And if it continues to adapt to its users' needs, we should expect to see continued growth for the platform.
 Now you have a clearer idea of where Snapchat stands and how profitable it could be for your business.